 Although most of Alnwick's streets when busy with vehicles and pedestrians have an innate vitality, this vitality may be missing in spaces off them such as the Market Place.
-See policy TC5.
+The intention is to develop a strategy and action plan to revitalise the town's important historic spaces.
+See policy TCR4.